SalomonBrys/gradle-sass/README.md

 #### Download

 By default, the plugin downloads [Dart-Sass](https://github.com/sass/dart-sass) (Sass official implementation).
+You can specify another download location through `downloadBaseUrl` attribute.

 If need be, you can configure the download: